DarkFenX/refine/EVEDEC.md

-Some data used in the library came from EVE common knowledge and tests, but it is sometimes exposed in code of decompiled EVE client.
-This file lists those things, and where in decompiled source code one could find it:
+Some knowledge used to write the library came from EVE common sense, my work on pyfa, and tests.
+Later, more data was found in decompiled EVE client, or already known things were confirmed.
+This file lists those findings, and where in decompiled source code one could find it:

 - mapping between modifier operator IDs and operators:
   - library: adg::get_mod_operation()